Skip to main content

 Repeat this process if multiple paths are needed.

-For this example, if the test taker scores less than 3 points in test Part 1, they will be redirected directly to test part 3.
+For this example, if the test taker scores a total of less than 3 points in test Part 1, they will be redirected directly to test part 3.

 The Prerequisite editor allows you to set conditions for a specific test Part, so that the Part is only shown to test takers who meet those conditions.
 This is to prevent test takers from viewing a test Part if they do not meet the conditions set in the Prerequisite editor.